 The journal Analytical and Bioanalytical Chemistry (ABC) emerged from the merger of Fresenius' Journal of Analytical Chemistry, Analusis, Química Analítica and Chemical Analysis / Chemia Analityczna.
 It is one of the world's leading journals in the field of analytical and bioanalytical chemistry.

-The members of the Division of Analytical Chemistry have access to the full versions of the articles via MyGDCh and can benefit from the following advantages, among others:
+The members of the Division of Analytical Chemistry have access to the full versions of all articles via MyGDCh.

 There is a special relationship between the Division of Analytical Chemistry and the journal ABC, not only because this journal emerged from the Fresenius Journal for analytical chemistry , but also because the GDCh, like other European specialist societies, holds shares in the journal alongside Springer.
 Therefore, members of the Division can read the magazine for free and the Division finances its extensive scholarship program through the lease payments.